-Don’t worry, nobody’s going to judge you while you read and repeat these tongue twisters out loud because even Rap God himself, Eminem, uses tongue twisters to warm up his tongue and mouth before spitting bars and fire.
+Don’t worry.
+Nobody will judge you while you read and repeat these tongue twisters out loud because even Rap God himself, Eminem, uses tongue twisters to warm up his tongue and mouth before spitting bars and fire.
 So go ahead and practice as much as you can, because who knows?
 You might be the next Eminem.

-22. Fred fed Ted bread, and Ted fed Fred bread
+Fred fed Ted bread, and Ted fed Fred bread.

 More Interesting Topics:

 - The Basics of English Phonetics Every English Learner Must Know